OmneBonum/dsu/_posts/2021-12-12-Death-to-Campaigning.md

 constituency.

-Let's face it, when it comes to the question, "Is my candidate basically a puppet?" we mostly cross our fingers and hope it is not true, or, if it is, not completely true all the time, and maybe sometimes the needs of the not-so-well-monied constituents are being served, well enough?
+Let's face it, when it comes to the question, "Is my candidate basically a puppet?" we mostly cross our fingers and hope it is not true, or, if it is, not completely true, and maybe sometimes the needs of the not-so-well-monied constituents are being served, well enough?
 Pretty please?

 <span style="text-decoration:underline">Item 3</span>: Campaigns are also tied up with political party politics.
 If you choose to run for office,